Remote Data Recovery vs. Lab Recovery

 This approach has a narrow but real use case.
 If the drive spins up normally, is detected by the BIOS and operating system, and the problem is limited to deleted files or a corrupted partition table, a remote technician running R-Studio or UFS Explorer can often rebuild the file system and extract data without the drive leaving your office.

-The limitation is absolute: remote recovery requires the drive to be accessible at the block level.
+The limitation is strict: remote recovery requires the drive to be accessible at the block level.
 If the drive is not detected, clicks, beeps, or shows the wrong capacity, no software running over a network connection can address the underlying hardware or firmware fault.

 Remote Recovery Works